ekarpovs/packages-repo/README.md

    - Copy the .tgz and readme.md to the packages repo and push the commit.
 ### 6. The package is ready for a local testing in an application.

-### 7. Publish the package into the Github from GitHub Package Registry after these tests.
+### 7. Publish the package into the Github Package Registry after these tests.
    - A package will be built and published automatically via CI/CD pipeline (Github Actions),
 ### 8. Installation from the from GitHub Package Registry:
    - Go to: Settings -> Developer Settings -> Personal access tokens - Tokens(classic).